hgrosselindemann/hgrosselindemann.github.io/_pages/cv.md

   * analysed surface currents around Taiwan measured by High-Frequency-Radars

 * Apr 2023 - Apr 2023: Research cruise LGD2304 on RV Legend in the South China Sea
+  * did CTD profiles and mooring recovery and deployment

 * Jun 2023 - Sep 2023: Research Visit at the National Center of Atmospheric Research in Boulder, CO, USA
+  * investigating long-term variability of the Agulhas Leakage transport

 * Apr 2024 - May 2024: Research cruise SO305 on FS Sonne in the Bay of Bengal